|||

 Open to ages 11 and up.

-All Levels Pottery 10 weeks
+All Levels Pottery 10 weeks with Sierra

 Beginner and Intermediate potters are invited to join Sierra Hooge for this immersive 10-week pottery course.
 This class caters to all ability levels with mixed methods (hand-building and wheel-throwing) and is a student led approach to ceramics.